rajeshksv/AlfredExtensions/MessageToFriend/README.md

 * Send Gtalk Message/SMS to your contacts

 ### In the pipeline
-* Copy contact information, instead of just sending the message.
 * Imessage Support
 * Duplicate Contacts appearing - Fixed to some extent.
 But have to foolproof it
-* Sms mighnot be going to users whose contact number in addressbook doesn't start with +91
 * Non ASCII/Special Character support for contacts
 * (Experimental) Whats App (with yowsup client), Facebook, Pushbullet, Mail and others support
 * (Experimental) Try decreasing number of steps to send message